alternate-file/alternate-file/README.md

 - Support templates for auto-populating new files.
 - Automatically create default .projection.json files
-- Support all the transformations from Projectionist, not just `dirname` and `basename`.
+- Support all the transformations from Projectionist, not just `directories` and `filename`.
 - Support the "type" attribute in `.projections.json`, and allow for lookup by filetype, like for "`controller`/`view`/`template`".